Frequently asked questions

 Below you'll find answers to some of the frequently asked questions.

-When will the hospital be completed?
+When will the new hospital be completed and how much will it cost?

-Subject to full approval by national government, we expect construction on the new Whipps Cross Hospital to start in 2025/26 and be completed in 2029/30.
+Subject to full approval by national government, we expect construction on the new Whipps Cross Hospital to start in 2026 and be completed in 2030.

 The overall capital requirement for the the new hospital will be informed by the detailed design work that underpins the development of the Outline Business Case.
 This will then be subject to approval by national government.